shichongrui/saws/Tutorial.md

 - `node.js` version 20 or higher
 - `npm`
 - `docker`

-# Table of Contents
+- `aws` command line tool that is configured already with credentials to your AWS account

 # Initializing

 Lets get started.
-The first thing we'll want to do is create a new directory on your computer for your new project, and run `npm init` inside of it.
+The first thing we'll want to do is create a new directory on our computer for our new project, and run `npm init` inside of it.

 ```bash
 mkdir saws-tutorial